 The capital outlay category consists of any item having a life expectancy of five years or more, such as land, buildings, ground improvements, computers/technology, buses, vehicles, furnishings and equipment.
 One of the goals of the capital plan is to have all buses in the active fleet not exceeding twelve years of age.
 The regular replacement cycle includes the purchase of three buses per year.
 For fiscal year 2013 no buses were purchased from the general fund.
 Instead one bus was purchased from Fund 003.
-Two buses were purchased from Fund 001 in fiscal year 2014.
-Two buses have been purchased in fiscal year 2015.
+Two buses were purchased from Fund 001 in fiscal year 2014 & 2015.
+Two buses have been purchased in fiscal year 2016.
+We plan to purchase three buses in fiscal year 2017.